 What does PDRN mean in skincare?

-PDRN refers to polydeoxyribonucleotide, a compound made of DNA fragments discussed in relation to skin repair and renewal concepts.
+PDRN stands for polydeoxyribonucleotide.
+It refers to DNA fragments discussed in relation to skin renewal and repair processes.

-When used in topical skincare, PDRN serum is generally categorized as a cosmetic product, not a medical treatment, provided no therapeutic claims are made.
+In topical use, it is generally classified as a cosmetic product.
+It is not considered a medical treatment unless specific therapeutic claims are made.

 How is PDRN linked to skin repair?

-PDRN is associated with cellular communication processes that are part of the skin’s natural maintenance and renewal cycle.
+It is associated with cellular communication processes that support natural skin maintenance and renewal cycles.

-Can PDRN serum be used with other skincare ingredients?
+Can PDRN serum be combined with other ingredients?

-Educational sources often mention compatibility with hydration and barrier-support ingredients, depending on formulation design.
+Yes, it is often discussed alongside hydration and barrier-support ingredients depending on formulation design.

 Is PDRN suitable for all skin types?